 Maldives is an archipelago of 1190 islands having low lying reefs and grouped into natural atolls.
 It is located in the Indian Ocean, 700 km southwest of mainland Sri Lanka.
 It is spread over 90,000 sq km of which only 1% is solid land, while the remaining is open sea.

 Seychelles is an archipelago of 115 islands, 45 of which are granitic islands, while 74 are coralline islands.
 It is located in the Indian Ocean, 1500 km east of mainland Sri Lanka.
 Seychelles has a more diverse geography with rainforests, mountains and nature reserves.

 Family Trip with Kids

-Kids' clubs are rare in Seychelles, but it is more of a touristy-destination where different towns and villages could be visited to soak up local culture.
+Kids' clubs are rare in Seychelles, but it is more of a touristy destination where different towns and villages could be visited to soak up the local culture.
 The colourful and vibrant capital city - Victoria is also a good place to learn about History and experience Seychellois cosmopolitan culture.
 Also, the exotic wildlife of Seychelles, especially the fascinating giant tortoises amuse children and adults alike.

 As far as gay-friendliness is concerned, Seychelles has the advantage of the law as homosexuality is no longer illegal here while the Maldives still hasn't legally accepted it.
 It will be easy to find gay-friendly accommodation and enjoying a gay honeymoon in Seychelles.
 In Maldives, even though the law doesn't allow 'being gay,' the culture is different, and this hub of tourism is accepting of all couples.
 Just that LGBT couples may feel more conscious indulging in public display of affection.
 Both are amazing options nevertheless.